plebnyan/job-net-pipeline-portfolio/README.md

-# Building an Airflow Pipeline On AWS
+# Building an Webscraping Pipeline

 ### Project Description
 #### I scrapped data from https://www.jobnet.com.mm/ using Python and embedded in Apache Airflow pipeline and stored the output csv files in AWS S3 Bucket then insert it into a Postgre DB to save historical data and serve as a data source for an analytic dashboard.